alistairdunn1/SPM/README.md

 The suitable reference for citing the original version of SPM is: Dunn, A.; Rasmussen, S.; Mormede, S. (2018).
 Spatial Population Model User Manual, SPM v1.1-2018-05-31 (rev. 1291) NIWA Technical Report 138.
 NIWA, Wellington, New Zealand, 210 p.

-The current release version is 2.0.2-2020-04-24 (rev. 2020-04-24 01:19:01 UTC).
+The current release version is 2.0.3-2020-05-31.
 See the user manual for more information and a suitable reference for this version.